ShabuShabu/Belay/README.md

 ### Creating

 There are two ways to instantiate a new Belay model.
-By passing in nothing, aka undefined, or an object of attributes that is non-valid JSON:API format.
+By passing in nothing, aka undefined, or an object of attributes that is invalid JSON:API.

 ```js
 const page = new Page({